OliverOrtiz/New/README.md

 "# TicTacToe"
-This Branch is for upgrading the Computer classes "takeTurn" algorithm
+This is for upgrading the Computer classes "takeTurn" algorithm